Getting married at St Matthews

 First of all, congratulations on your engagement!

-If you’re planning a church wedding and considering St Matthew’s as an option, the first thing to establish is whether you have the legal basis to get married in our church building.
+If you’re planning a church wedding and considering St Matthews as an option, the first thing to establish is whether you can get married in our church building.
+Although this process can seem somewhat confusing, hopefully this page will answer your initial questions about whether you are able to get married at St Matthews.

 A ‘qualifying connection’ exists if either of you …